TimonFeldmann/vue-observable-observables/README.md

 To open the dev tool:

 1. Type "observe" anywhere in your application.
-2. Execute `console.observeObservables()` in console.
+   1. Alternatively execute `console.observeObservables()` in console.
-3. Select your observable on the left of the popup and observe / modify the corresponding properties on the right.
+2. Select your observable on the left of the popup and observe / modify the corresponding properties on the right.

 This tool adds a second **optional** parameter to the Vue.observable() method which identifies the observable object in the development tool.
 No modifications are required to your existing Vue.observable() calls; however if you would like to identify your observables easily in the dev tool, provide a name as the second parameter to Vue.observable().